numbas/editor/docs/jme-reference.rst

     Logical AND.
     Returns ``true`` if both ``x`` and ``y`` are true, otherwise returns ``false``.

+    Evaluated lazily: if the left-hand argument is ``true``, the right-hand argument is not evaluated.

     **Definitions**:
         * :data:`boolean`, :data:`boolean` → :data:`boolean`
         * :data:`set`, :data:`set` → :data:`set`